mawais-afz/java-interview-questions/java-oops.md

    - No setter methods are provided
    - Mutable List is deep copied in constructor and getter
    - No methods can modify the object's state

-9. **What is the role and benefit of package in Java?**

-   In Java, a package is a namespace that organizes a set of related classes and interfaces.
-The primary role of packages is to group related classes together, which helps in avoiding name conflicts and controlling access.

-   The benefits of using packages in Java include:

-   1. **Namespace Management**: Packages help to avoid naming conflicts by grouping classes with similar functionality under a unique package name.

-   2. **Access Protection**: Packages provide controlled access to classes and members.
-Classes within the same package can access each other's package-private and protected members, while classes in different packages cannot.

-   3. **Code Organization**: Packages help in organizing classes and interfaces in a logical manner, making it easier to locate and manage code.

-   4. **Reusability**: By grouping related classes, packages promote code reusability, allowing developers to use existing classes in new applications without modification.

-   5. **Modularity**: Packages encourage modular programming, where functionality is divided into separate, manageable components.

-   Overall, packages play a crucial role in structuring Java applications, enhancing maintainability, and promoting best practices in software development.

 10. **What are access specifiers?
 What are the types of access specifiers?**